April 6, 2017

 The bottom part of the pitcher, where the liquid is

-usually retained and where the digestion takes place, does not possess any
+usually retained and the digestion takes place, does not possess any

 special glands.
-The permeability of the inner wall due to cuticle discontinuity
+The permeability of the inner wall due to cuticular discontinuity

 In the pitcher fluid,